-Health insurance will not become free, but provisions will be put into place for those who cannot afford full price coverage.
+Health insurance isn’t free, but provisions are in place for those who cannot afford full price coverage.
 If your annual income is 400 times the federal poverty level income or less, you will be eligible for tax incentives that will help you get medical insurance coverage.

-Health insurance companies will not be able to deny you coverage due to preexisting conditions, even if you have been denied in the past, Under the HealthCare reform, everyone is entitled to insurance, regardless of their documented health situation.
+Health insurance companies will not be able to deny you coverage due to pre-existing conditions, even if you have been denied in the past.
+Under the Affordable Care Act, everyone is entitled to insurance, regardless of their documented health situation.